spack/spack-tutorial/tutorial_packaging.rst

 does not provide any additional information that can help us with the build.

-Given this is a simple package built with ``configure`` and we know that installation directories need to be specified, we can use its help to see what command line options are available for the software.
+Given that this is a simple package built with ``configure`` and we know that installation directories need to be specified, we can use its help to see what command line options are available for the software.